Managing failure

 Academic skills and wellbeing are closely related.
 A range of factors including physical health, social health and emotional health heavily influences performance of any kind, including academic.

 Balancing your overall health and wellbeing and safeguarding regular time to do this will increase your resilience to stress and support your overall academic performance.
-Take a look at the guidance available on Academic Skills for Wellbeing.
+Take a look at the guidance available on how to manage your academic wellbeing.

 The Disability and Dyslexia Support Service (DDSS) has a programme of support and resources developed by specialist mentors, covering topics such as what to do when things go wrong, dealing with negative feedback, and managing perfectionism.

-Please note, these workshops are for students identifying as disabled, still seeking a diagnosis, or registered with DDSS, however all students can access the resources on the below webpages
+Please note, these workshops are for students identifying as disabled, still seeking a diagnosis, or registered with DDSS, however all students can access the resources below:

 Taught Students Specialist Mentoring